 I strongly recommend travelling with a headlamp whilst in Costa Rica (or anywhere really – every backpacker should have a good headtorch!) – check out my post for a breakdown of the best value headlamps to take backpacking.

 Be aware that Costa Rica is home to many species of poisonous spiders, snakes, and other dangerous creatures.
 Always watch your step when trekking through the jungle.
-Never stick your hand somewhere you haven’t first seen with your eyes.
+Apart from that, we can say that Costa Rica is pretty safe.
+Just keep in mind: never stick your hand somewhere you haven’t first seen with your eyes.

 Sex, Drugs and Rock ‘n’ Roll in Costa Rica